devos1/Heig-Vd_LangOOD/README.md

 # Heig-Vd_LangOOD
-Exercices from LangOOD course from Heig-Vd
+Exercises from LangOOD course from Heig-Vd